ikoojos/Algorithm-Debt-Research/README.md

 # Algorithm Debt Research

 This repository contains Jupyter notebooks developed in Google Colab for researching **Algorithm Debt (AD)** in machine learning (ML) and deep learning (DL) systems.
-The primary aim is to classify and identify AD within ML/DL source code using various models and embeddings.
+The primary aim is to classify and identify AD within ML/DL source code using various ML/DL models and embeddings.

-To run these files in Google Colab, use this [link](https://colab.research.google.com/drive/1P6lG_EnCNbSxsHSaU22bE5s0uqNe0Pqt#scrollTo=pKh3sNpN7-Ui) to access the project in Google Drive.
+To run these files in Google Drive, use this [link] https://drive.google.com/drive/folders/1swdyQlbX3OY6wG2RPfXP9kjIS44oQAz9 To go to the files in Google Colab, use this [link](https://colab.research.google.com/drive/1P6lG_EnCNbSxsHSaU22bE5s0uqNe0Pqt#scrollTo=pKh3sNpN7-Ui) to access the project in Google Drive.

 ## Table of Contents
 1. [Notebooks](#notebooks)